A simple analytical alignment model for laser-kicked molecular rotors: 3D alignment with a 2D rotor

 \section{3D alignment with a 2D rotor}

-We aim to construct a hybrid alignment model based on the simple 2D alignment~\eqref{2D-full} with physically-motivated adjustments in order to describe the 3D alignment (Eq.~\eqref{3DAlignment} in Appendix).
+We aim to construct a hybrid alignment model based on the simple 2D alignment~\eqref{2D-full} with physically-motivated adjustments in order to describe the 3D alignment~\eqref{3DAlignment}.
 To achieve this goal, we address the previously mentioned deviations between the two models, one at a time.

-We begin by adjusting the parity of the 2D model by changing the field-free propagation energies of the 2D model in Eq.~\eqref{2DStatepropagation}) to resemble its 3D counterpart:
+We begin adjusting the 2D model to the 3D case by changing the field-free propagation energies of the 2D model in Eq.~\eqref{2DStatepropagation} to resemble its 3D counterpart:

 Inserting these states with their modified complex amplitude into the Eq.~\eqref{2Dalignmentequation} and following the derivation of the resulting time-dependent alignment analogously to the 2D case, we obtain a very similar equation with its periodicity altered due to an additional cosine factor.
 This cosine factor changes the parity of every second 2D revival, so it matches the sign of its 3D counterpart.

-Next, we fix the difference in revival width which stems from the different degrees of freedom in the 2D and 3D models.
+Next, we fix the difference in revival width which stems from the different number of degrees of freedom in the 2D and 3D models.
 We can account for this difference by multiply the temperature $T \sim \sigma^2$ in the 2D model Eqs.~\eqref{canonical2D} and~\eqref{2Dpartition} by $3/2$.

 Perhaps, the most noticeable consequence of the transition from 2D to 3D is that the mean value of the alignment for an isotropic system is $1/3$ in 3D instead of $1/2$ in 2D.
-This stems simply form the deviation in projection behavior between a circle and a sphere onto a single axis.
+This stems simply from the deviation in projection behavior between a circle and a sphere onto a single axis.
 Note that the mean value of the 3D alignment is, unlike the 2D model, not independent of the system parameters.
 The mean rises with the kick strength P, but also converges back to $1/3$ with increasing system temperature.
 This means that in most practical cases the mean is very close to $1/3$ as temperatures are non-cryogenic and the pump-pulse energy is limited by absorption due to plasma generation.

 We therefore aim to transform the 2D alignment to have an average value of $1/3$.
 While there is a multitude of options, we choose to raise the alignment to the power $\mathrm{log}_2(3)$, ensuring that its values stay within the realistic interval $\{0,1\}$.